Molagg92/AnasHouseCleaning/CapLog2.md

 `2:53` I guess the next thing to do is get this employee index to work

 `3:00` Wow that was quick, I got tthe employee index to wrok pretty fast.
 I guess I just need to watch my naming conventions more

+`3:05` holy moley, that same fix also saved the service index! sometimes you get lucky i guess